 - Differentiation between deep learning and machine learning.

 - What data science, business analytics and data engineering are, and the differences among them.

 2. Knowledge of Mathematical Concepts such as Statistics and Probability

 In order to develop high-quality models, you need to have a good knowledge of statistics.
-When it comes to Machine Learning, it begins with statistics and then it evolves.
+When it comes to Machine Learning, it begins with statistics and then evolves.
 In fact, even the linear regression concept is a statistical analysis concept and has been around for quite some time.

-Since statistics includes a lot of concepts that help you in understanding and analyzing data, it should not come as a surprise that it’s an important topic for data scientists.
+Since statistics includes a lot of concepts that help you in understanding and analysing data, it should not come as a surprise that it’s an important topic for data scientists.
 You’ll need to a have good knowledge of descriptive statistics (mean, median, mode, etc.).

 Other topics include probability distributions, CLT, skewness and kurtosis, sample and population, as well as inferential statistics (hypothesis testing and so on).